cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 ============================
 Now that the application is deployed, we can start the real-time processing::

-  $ <path-to-CDAP-SDK>/bin/cdap-cli.sh start flow Wise.WiseFlow
+  $ ./bin/cdap-cli.sh start flow Wise.WiseFlow
-  Successfully started Flow 'WiseFlow' of application 'Wise'
+  Successfully started Flow 'WiseFlow' of application 'Wise' with stored runtime arguments '{}'

 This starts the Flow named *WiseFlow,* which listens for log events from web servers to analyze them in realtime.
 Another way to start the flow is using ``curl``::